So Fine (film)

 So Fine is a 1981 American sex comedy film written and directed by Andrew Bergman.
 The original music score was composed by Ennio Morricone.
-Ryan O'Neal was nominated for a Golden Raspberry Award as Worst Actor of the Decade.
+It was Bergman's first film as director.

 Plot

-At Chippenango State College (fictitious), Bobby Fine (Ryan O'Neal) is a professor of English, who learns during a meeting with Chair Lincoln of the English Department (Fred Gwynne) that he is a candidate for tenure at the college.
+At fictitious Chippenango State College, Bobby Fine (Ryan O'Neal) is a professor of English, who learns during a meeting with Chair Lincoln of the English Department (Fred Gwynne) that he is a candidate for tenure.
 During the meeting, Fine impresses Lincoln by responding in kind to an obscure line from William Shakespeare's The Merchant of Venice.
 Another professor (David Rounds) is amazed, and Bobby explains that with his father in the dress business, he'd always liked the play.

-Meanwhile, in New York City, Bobby's father, Jack Fine (Jack Warden) walks into luxury retailer Bergdorf Goodman attempting to steal customers with an arm-load of his own company's dresses before he is chased out by the manager (Michael Lombard).
+Meanwhile, in New York City, Bobby's father, Jack (Jack Warden) walks into luxury retailer Bergdorf Goodman attempting to steal customers with an armload of his own company's dresses before he is chased out by the manager (Michael Lombard).
 Back at his office, Jack checks in with his staff, and it becomes clear that his company, Fine Fashions, has excess inventory, poor designs, and high debt.
 When a buyer for another company (Jessica James) visits the office, Jack reluctantly arranges a sexual liaison with her to secure a sale.
-Adding to Jack's woes, he receives a phone call summoning him to a meeting with the imposing Mr. Eddie (Richard Kiel), a powerful loan shark and gangster holding a note on a $150,000 loan taken out by Jack, which has grown to a $1,500,000 debt.
-During the meeting, Jack confesses he can't pay it, and Eddie instructs him that he will take over the business and force Bobby to run it.
+Additionally, he receives a phone call summoning him to a meeting with the imposing Mr. Eddie (Richard Kiel), a powerful loan shark and gangster holding a note on a $150,000 loan taken out by Jack, which has grown to a $1,500,000 debt.
+During the meeting, Jack confesses he can't pay, and Eddie takes over the business and force Bobby to run it.

-Eddie's henchmen (Tony Sirico and Michael LaGuardia) kidnap Bobby and bring him to Jack's house, informing the Fines that they are to meet with Eddie at his club.
+Eddie's henchmen (Tony Sirico and Michael LaGuardia) kidnap Bobby and bring him to Jack's house, informing the Fines to meet with Eddie at his club.
 There, Bobby is struck by the beauty of Eddie's wife, Lira (Mariangela Melato).
-Bobby and Lira are strongly attracted to each other during the meeting, and after suddenly kissing, Lira informs Bobby that she is open to infidelity.
+Bobby and Lira are strongly attracted to each other, and after suddenly kissing, Lira informs Bobby that she is open to infidelity.

-The following day, a montage rolls as Bobby visits with the different employees at Fine Fashions, attempting to learn the business.
+The following day, a montage rolls as Bobby visits with the employees at Fine Fashions, attempting to learn the business.
 During the montage, a satirical song from the Ennio Morricone score (Union Label) plays as the employees smoke marijuana and generally laze about in comic fashion.
 The employees agree that Bobby is a fool.